kapilgorve/personal-website/src/pages/blog/react-navigation/index.md

 The Stack Navigator allows arranging the screen like *Stack* as we have already seen above.
 You can add or remove screens just as you push or pop inside a Stack.

 ### 2. createSwitchNavigator
-SwitchNavigator shoes only one screen at a time and don't preserve any stack.
+SwitchNavigator shoes only one screen at a time and doesn't preserve any stack.
 It resets the screen when you navigate to a new screen hence there is no functionality of going back.
-This behavior can be very helpful when making an authentication flow.
+This behaviour can be very helpful when making an authentication flow.
 The example we wrote earlier can be updated as:

 ```javascript
 //creating SwitchNavigator in Auth flow ensures that the user can't go back after logging in.